exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 # 👋 Hey there, I'm Exodus

-### A meticulous full stuck web and mobile application developer dedicated to solving real-world problems with code.
+### A meticulous full stuck web and mobile application developer dedicated to solving real-world problems with code

 </div>